 McQueen promised to donate these albums and memorabilia to a local library, but in an effort to share these archives with as many people as possible the duo worked with the Women and Gender Studies capstone during the fall semester to digitally archive their memories.
 Students in the capstone were responsible for digitizing pieces of McQueen’s collection for the digital archives.

 This spring semester, two students enrolled in an independent study to continue working with the archives by creating a website to showcase them.

-Jane Willett, a senior in the WGS capstone and a member of the independent study, worked with McMahon-Klosterman and McQueen.
+Jane Winsett, a senior in the WGS capstone and a member of the independent study, worked with McMahon-Klosterman and McQueen.
 Being able to see what was current news at the time helped her realize the span of the movement itself, especially on Miami’s campus.

-Willett recognized, through working with artifacts such as old Miami Student documents, that some things “really haven’t changed at all, which is disappointing.”
+Winsett recognized, through working with artifacts such as old Miami Student documents, that some things “really haven’t changed at all, which is disappointing.”

 Ann Fuehrer, associate professor of Women and Gender Studies, teaches the capstone course.
 Next fall the same course will be offered — this time, students will be able to create digital exhibits with the digitized memorabilia.

 “I think it’s important to know something about the history of, well, everything — but especially the feminist movement,” she said.

 Winsett found inspiration in working with the two accomplished women: “It’s been encouraging to see that activism doesn’t end at any point in your life, if you don’t want it to.”

 McMahon-Klosterman has mixed feelings about the feminists of today, however.

 “The young generation can understand the work that came before them,” she said.
 “Many of the women feel that the work has been done, that there’s no more work to do.
 And that’s dangerous.
 Sexism is alive and well.